 You can search for channels by using the filter.
 Private channels are shown with a lock icon beside their name.

 If your source is in auto-sync and archive you will have the option to sync future channels.
 New channels that are added to Slack will automatically be added to Onna.

 Direct Message Selection

 Onna will need to gather all user accounts related to Slack.
 If you have over 5000 users on your account, this process may take up to a minute.
 Once loaded you can select your desired user accounts to sync.

-At the top of the page you will have additional filters for email domain.
-Clicking on email domain will give you a list of all the email domains that are available for your account.
+At the top of the page, you will have additional filters for the email domain.
+Clicking on the email domain will give you a list of all the email domains that are available for your account.